nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 Indeed, as it turns out the map is stored in 16x16 regions, each taking up one 256 byte disk sector, on the 16 sectors of the first 16 tracks of the disk.

+**12m30s**

 The weird stuff in the ocean?
-That was a DOS 3.3 boot sector which had been accidentally written to the unbootable Britannia disk at some time during its pirate misadventures.
+That was a DOS 3.3 boot sector which had been accidentally written to track 0 sector 0 of the unbootable Britannia disk at some time during its pirate misadventures.

 ![sector map](img/sector-map.png)
 *sector editor showing map-like sector*